sliverc/rbtree/README.rst

    )
    {
        y = right(parent(parent(x)));
+       /* Case 1: z’s uncle y is red. */
        if(rb_is_red_m(color(y))) {
            rb_make_black_m(color(parent(x)));
            rb_make_black_m(color(y));
            rb_make_red_m(color(parent(parent(x))));
+           /* Locally property 3 is fixed, but changing the color of the
+            * grandparent might have created a new violation.
+We continue with the
+            * grandparent. */
            x = parent(parent(x));
        } else {
-           if(x == right(parent(x))) {
+           /* Case 2: z’s uncle y is black and z is a right child. */ if(x == right(parent(x))) {
                x = parent(x);
                rot_left(